XKOVA/ICTT-USDC-NATIVE-BRIDGE/README.md

 1. `teleport-native-to-usdc.js`: Teleports native tokens from an Avalanche L1 blockchain to USDC on the C-Chain.
 2. `teleport-usdc-to-native.js`: Teleports USDC from the C-Chain to native tokens on an Avalanche L1 blockchain.
+3. `teleport-native-to-btcb.js`: Teleports native tokens from an Avalanche L1 blockchain to BTC.b on the C-Chain.
+4. `teleport-btcb-to-native.js`: Teleports BTC from the C-Chain to native tokens on an Avalanche L1 blockchain.

 The contracts these scripts interact with can be found in the [avalanche-interchain-token-transfer repository](https://github.com/ava-labs/avalanche-interchain-token-transfer).
 For convenience, you can directly access the following contracts: